UBC-Geography/computing-resources/cloud-computing/deploying-a-dashboard.md

 ---
 title: Deploying a Dashboard
+# change to date to last-modified after next modification
+date: 2025-01-31
 ---

 This page provides a tutorial on how to deploy an interactive dashboard to an